Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure: Trimer condensate and its density driven quantum phase transition

 Finally, we evaluate the density-density correlation functions $g_{\alpha\beta}(\br)=A/(N_\alpha N_\beta) \sum_{i_\alpha\neq j_\beta}\langle\delta(\br-\vb{r}_{i_\alpha}-\vb{r}_{j_\beta})\rangle$.
 As expected from a liquid of trimers, $g_{22}$ attains a maximum at the trimer diameter, which is identified from the peak in $|\psi_-|^2$, while $g_{12}$ reaches its maximum at the same position as the probability distribution $|\psi_{12}(\br_1-\br_2)|^2=\int d^2r_3|\psi(\br_1-\br_2,\br_1-\br_3)|^2$.

 In Fig. \ref{subfig:FSS} we present the finite size scaling of the low-temperature $\rho_-$ as a function of density.
-This, together with scaling of the superfluid fraction in the two layers \cite{suppmat}, enable us to identify a quantum phase transition (QPT) from the TSF into a state where $\theta_-$ orders as well.
+This, together with scaling of the superfluid fraction in the two layers shown in Appendix \ref{app:sffrac}, enable us to identify a quantum phase transition (QPT) from the TSF into a state where $\theta_-$ orders as well.
 For the system we have studied numerically the transition occurs at a critical density $n_1=n_c\approx 0.76/a^2$.

-Figure \ref{subfig:FSS} also shows that the cross-layer stiffness $\rho_{12}$, responsible for superfluid drag, increases with density and then levels off for $n_1>n_c$.
-This observation, and results for $g_{\alpha\beta}(\br)$ shown in \cite{suppmat}, support the scenario in which trimers largely maintain their integrity past the QPT.
-The parallel independent superfluidity in both layers is established for $n_1>n_c$ by hops of single excitons from one trimer to another, accompanied by a global rearrangement of the other particles into new trimers, see movies in \cite{suppmat}.
-Unlike a system with equal excitonic densities, where the exchange symmetry between the layers endows the transition with a relativistic ($z=1$) character \cite{Zimmerman_2022}, the system considered here is expected to undergo a more conventional $z=2$ superfluid transition.
-The scaling analysis of $\rho_-$, as shown in the supplemental material \cite{suppmat}, gives evidence to this effect.
+Figure \ref{subfig:FSS} also shows that the cross-layer stiffness $\rho_{12}$, which is responsible for superfluid drag \cite{Babaev}, initially increases with density and then levels off for $n_1>n_c$.
+This observation, alongside the results for $g_{\alpha\beta}(\br)$ presented in Appendix \ref{app:dencorr}, supports the scenario where trimers largely maintain their integrity beyond the QPT.
+For $n_1>n_c$, parallel independent superfluidity in both layers is established via hops of single excitons between trimers, accompanied by a global rearrangement of the other particles into new trimers (see movies \cite{zenodo} and their discussion in Appendix \ref{app:windings}).
+The persistence of trimers in the 2SF phase and the resulting large dissipationless drag stand in contrast to the behavior of a bilayer of parallel excitons with equal densities, where dimers dissociate and $\rho_{12}$ rapidly diminishes in the 2SF phase \cite{Macia}.
+Furthermore, the exchange symmetry between the layers endows the equal-density transition with a relativistic ($z=1$) character \cite{Zimmerman_2022}.
+In contrast, the system considered here is expected to undergo a more conventional $z=2$ superfluid transition.
+The scaling analysis of $\rho_-$, included in Appendix \ref{app:datacoll}, gives evidence to this effect.